 For more information or to submit concerns consult the USFS website.

-Guests and Guides will off-load in a tidal area.
+Guests and Alaska Waters tour guides will off-load in a tidal area.
 At the trailhead, US Forest Service personnel will meet guests and provide a brief orientation.
 If asked, guests will need to present identification (photo ID, drivers license, passport, etc.).
-Accompanied by Alaska Waters Guides, a maximum of 10 guests at a time will then traverse the ½ mile trail.
+Accompanied by Alaska Waters guides, a maximum of 10 guests at a time will then traverse the ½ mile trail.
 The trail consists of a narrow boardwalk without handrails, including 307 steps, and covers the diverse landscape.
 Those with fear of heights or balance issues may be concerned with the steep hills that occasionally appear on the side of the boardwalk.
 Walking sticks are available upon request, but guests must be able to walk well.
 Guides will not be able to assist with walking, as their concern and responsibility is safety around the bears.
 The bears enjoy utilizing the trail as much as we do, thus guides will manage the guests to allow a bear to pass by.
-The bears have their own personalities, some are tolerant of people, where others are not.
+The bears have their own personalities; some are tolerant of people, where others are not.
 Our guides are trained to identify the different bears, anticipate their actions, and manage encounters.

 Black and brown bears, bald eagles and harbor seals intermingle at AnAn Creek a mere 10 meters from the observatory deck.
 AnAn Creek has the earliest Pink Salmon run of the season, drawing Alaska’s predators to fish within close parameters of each other, a rare occurrence in the wild.
 These conditions make for an amazing experience.
 The various wildlife have little regard for the people watching them, and most fish within a few feet of the observation deck, allowing priceless picture opportunities.
 A photo blind is located directly on AnAn Creek below the observation deck where guests can take up-close photos of the bears and eagles catching fish.